pauls1024/educational/MinecraftLightsAndSensors/MinecraftLightsAndSensors.md

           led.off()
   ```
 1. Save with `Ctrl + S` and run with `F5`.

-### Challenge:

-1. What happens when you run the code?
-Remember to add some redstone ore blockss so you can stand on them (unless your world already has some just lying around :D)
+1. Remember to add some redstone ore blocks so you can stand on them (unless your world already has some just lying around :D)
-1. Change the code to turn the light on and off with the `led.toggle()`.
-Is it any better than the previous code?
-Think about whether any lines of code were reduce or whether it makes the code more understandable?
-1. Read about the [Minecraft API](http://www.stuffaboutcode.com/p/minecraft-api-reference.html) and change the block type from Redstone Ore to something else.
-Remember to save and run your code again after any updates!

 ### How does it work?